Meet the puddle

 –Peter as the Wizard in How the Gimquat Found Her Song

 Peter is the poppa of this platypus puddle.
 Thousands of young classical music fans have Peter to thank for introducing them to symphonic music.
 He co-founded the Platypus Theatre touring company in 1989 to make orchestral music accessible for youth, and more than half a million concert-goers have benefitted from his creativity.
-As an award-winning playwright, Peter’s writing credits include – among others – all eight Platypus productions, the television adaptation of How the Gimquat Found Her Song which won Best Children's Program at the prestigious Banff World Television Festival in 2008.
+As an award-winning playwright, Peter’s writing credits include – among others – all eight Platypus productions and the television adaptation of How the Gimquat Found Her Song which won Best Children's Program at the prestigious Banff World Television Festival in 2008.
 In addition to his roles in Platypus shows, he has also acted and directed with companies across Canada and the United States.
 He and his partner Sarah have two grown platy-pups, Magda and Theo, but they’re off at university so Sarah and Peter like to hang out in the backyard with their dog Moby and their chickens Edith, Gertie and Frannie.

 “Music that's grand and chock full of beans!”